 Having worked as a classroom teacher in public and independent schools, a counselor, division head, and head of school, Marlene’s educational experience is varied and deep.
 She has 15 years of head of school experience, first at Chatham Hall (VA) and subsequently at St. Mary's Episcopal School (TN) from which she retired before joining CS&A. At St. Mary’s, she developed and implemented a strategic plan that strengthened an already outstanding academic program, producing a significant number of national merit scholars and presidential scholars.
 The resulting capital campaign built three new academic buildings that transformed the campus and the program.
 She has 14 years of experience as a middle school head, at Isidore Newman School (LA), and at Fort Worth Country Day School (TX).

 Education & Interests

-Marlene is a National Board Certified Counselor (currently inactive) and a member of several professional associations, including Country Day School Headmasters' Association and Head Mistress Association of the East.
-She was on National Board of Directors of Educational Records Bureau and was Vice President from 2009-2011.
+Marlene is a National Board-Certified Counselor (currently inactive) and a member of several professional associations, including Heads Collegiate Forum, SAIS Legacy Club, and Head Mistress Association of the East.
+She served on the National Board of Directors of Educational Records Bureau and was Vice President for two years.
 Marlene is a frequent presenter on leadership in independent schools.